 So initially I felt removed from that, and then after a trip to the Mayo clinic, and feeling rushed to make a decision about doing chemo, I started getting scared.
 So I took the full six weeks to decide.
 I was told they like to start by six weeks post diagnosis.
-Even when I went there I was still undecided.
-I ended up getting one round, and it laid me out!
-Up to that point, I was not in pain I felt well, and this felt like I was dying!
+Even at the point where I went there to start treatments, I was still undecided.
+I ended up getting one round of chemo, and it laid me out!
+Up to that point, I was not in pain, I felt well, and this felt like I was dying!
 I felt that the cure was worse than the illness.
 So I decided not to finish the eight rounds that were recommended.

 In all the research, I found that the success rate after all the cancer treatments have been exhausted, is only about fifty percent.
 What?!
 After all these years, and all the money for research, and all the costs of these treatments that’s the best one can hope for?
 Seriously, is there any other area in life where such a dismal success rate would be acceptable?
 That sounds like the odds are never in your favor!

 Another place I turned was to God’s word.
 There were so many encouraging and uplifting passages, and also since only God knows how and when we will leave this life, I decided to put my trust in Him.
-Sure I would like to live a long life, but I rather have quality over quantity.
-That’s the other thing I found when reading the warnings on the chemo medications the possible side effects and many and varied.
+Sure I would like to live a long life, but I’d rather have quality of life over quantity of life.
+That’s the other thing I found when reading the warnings on the chemo medications the possible side effects are many and varied.